 How does heavy equipment fleet management software solve problems of transporting oversized machinery?

 The route is a critical part of the cost calculation for hauling heavy cargoes.
 Sure, you’ll need to select an appropriate truck and trailer and pay attention to state permissions, but choosing the route is the starting point.
-The ability to calculate an optimal route in advance gives transportation service providers as well as their customers multiple benefits.
+The ability to calculate an optimal route in advance using location data and services gives transportation service providers as well as their customers multiple benefits.